binkley/layers-kt/README.md

 `Layers` is a list of maps that appears as a single map.
 It uses _rules_ to provide a single value for each key, based on all values for that key in the list of maps.
-For example, if the key "bob" has values 1, 2, and 3 in different layers, and the rule were to sum these, then the value of the "bob" key in a layers would be 6.
+For example, if the key "BOB" has values 1, 2, and 3 in different layers, and the rule were "sum", then the value of "BOB" in the map would be 6.
+Changing the rule to "latest of" for "BOB" would result in the map having 3 for the value of that key.

 (See [Layers Java](https://github.com/binkley/layers-java) for an older approach in Java.)